Northern Corn Leaf Blight

 Symptoms - Fully Developed

-- Lesions become pale gray to tan as they enlarge to 1 to 6 inches or longer.
+- Northern corn leaf blight lesions become pale gray to tan as they enlarge to 1 to 6 inches or longer.

 - Under moist conditions, lesions produce dark gray spores, usually on the lower leaf surface, giving the lesions a "dirty" appearance.